kiavashfaisali/KFSwiftImageLoader/README.md

 ```

 ## Sample App
-Please download the sample app "SwiftImageLoader" in this repository for a clear idea of how to use KFSwiftImageLoader to load images for iOS and  Watch.
+Please take a look at the sample app "KFSwiftImageLoader" in this repository under the Example folder for a clear idea of how to use KFSwiftImageLoader to load images for iOS and  Watch.

 ## Contact Information
 Kiavash Faisali